 Tor Justad, Chairperson

 Tor believes that all waste produced at Dounreay should be retained under constant monitoring and security which would create and maintain employment in Caithness which will require new employment as Dounreay is decommissioned, with the current interim end state being 2333.

-He sees his role in HANT as campaigning for greater openness and transparency from the UK and Scottish Government, the nuclear industry and nuclear regulators to ensure that the public are consulted and informed about plans to transport nuclear waste including the risks and the emergency plans in place to deal with accidents or a terrorist attack
+He sees his role in HANT as campaigning for greater openness and transparency from the UK and Scottish Government, the nuclear industry and nuclear regulators to ensure that the public are consulted and informed about plans to transport nuclear waste from Dounreay including the risks and the emergency plans in place to deal with accidents or a terrorist attack.

 He believes in the opinion of the social scientist Margaret Mead who said : “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”

-Tor has been a Member of the Dounreay Stakeholder Group since 2013 and attends quarterly meetings in Thurso attended by representatives of public bodies and other organisations in the area with an interest in the Dounreay site.
+Tor has been a Public Co-opted Member of the Dounreay Stakeholder Group since 2013 and attends quarterly meetings in Thurso attended by representatives of the nuclear industry, regulators, public bodies and other organisations in the area with an interest in the Dounreay site.

 I have campaigned against nuclear power and weapons for many years for a variety of reasons.
 Not least because of the horrific legacy that is left behind for countless future generations to have to deal with.
 Nuclear waste is a scary product that carries enormous risk to both people and the environment.
 Large quantities have been and are being created by vested interests with little regard to future health.